In this post, we will look at all cabin grades available onboard the Marella Explorer and share a review of the inside cabin that I cruised in.

 Marella Explorer, Cabins to Avoid – Deck 10

-This shouldn’t be a big problem as the buffet isn’t open late into the night but it may be worth something to bear in mind.
+This shouldn’t be a big problem as the buffet isn’t open late into the night but it may be worth bearing in mind.

 Marella Explorer, Cabins to Avoid – Deck 8